-To apply for admission, the student must submit an online application at http://gradadmin.as.jhu.edu/graduateapplication/default.cfm.
+To apply for admission, the student must submit an online application at http://grad.jhu.edu/apply/combined-degree-student/.
 In addition, the student will need to present a statement of purpose, three letters of recommendation, and college transcripts.

 Upon acceptance into the program, students will be asked to develop an outline of their proposed academic program with their advisor.
-Please visit http://eng.jhu.edu/wse/page/concurrent contact your advisor if you have questions or would like to consider application to the program.
+Please contact your advisor if you have questions or would like to consider applying to the program.